comprna/riser/README.md

 ## Configure MinKNOW

-1. Open the sequencing TOML file *sequencing_MIN106_RNA.toml*, found in `/opt/ont/minknow/conf/package/sequencing`.

-2. In the **[analysis_configuration.read_detection]** section, set the value of `break_reads_after_seconds` to 4.0.  **Important: If you followed the Testing steps above, make sure that the "simulation" field you added is now removed!**

-3. Save the toml file under a new name, e.g. *sequencing_MIN106_RNA_mod.toml*.  **Important: If you do not follow this step, remember to revert the changes made in step 3 after you have finished using RISER to allow regular sequencing runs again!**

-4. To apply the above changes and enable RISER you will need to select "Reload Scripts" found on the Start Sequencing page (top right-hand corner menu).
+1. **Important: If you followed the Testing steps above, make sure that the "simulation" field you added to the sequencing TOML file *sequencing_MIN106_RNA.toml*, found in `/opt/ont/minknow/conf/package/sequencing` is now removed!**  To apply the changes and enable RISER you will need to select "Reload Scripts" found on the Start Sequencing page (top right-hand corner menu).

-5. Start a sequencing run as usual, using flowcell FLO-MIN106.
+2. Start a sequencing run as usual, using flowcell FLO-MIN106.
 If you have followed Step 5, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
 Make sure you select your **_mod** file to enable RISER.

-6. Once the initial MUX scan has completed, run RISER using the commands below.
+3. Once the initial MUX scan has completed, run RISER using the commands below.

-7. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.
+4. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.

 ## Command structure